-- (1) Amounts reported in this column for Messrs.
-Staples, Gamsey, Jaeger and Jardine reflect their base salary earned during 2022.
-For Ms. Smith, this includes her salary increase which was effective as of May 11, 2022. - (2) The amounts reported in this column represent the annual incentive bonus amounts earned by each Named Executive Officer pursuant to our MICP (as described below under "-Management Incentive Compensation Plan").
+(1) Amounts reported in this column for Messrs.
+Staples, Gamsey, Jaeger and Jardine reflect their base salary earned during 2023.
+For Mr. Jardine, this includes his salary increase which was effective as of April 1, 2023.

+(2) The amounts reported in this column represent the annual incentive bonus amounts earned by each Named Executive Officer pursuant to our MICP (as described above under "-Management Incentive Compensation Plan").

-- (3) With respect to Ms. Smith only, we granted RSUs under our 2021 Omnibus Incentive Plan ("2021 Equity Plan") pursuant to a form of restricted stock unit agreement (the "RSU Agreement").
+- (3) With respect to Mr. Jardine for 2023, we granted RSUs under our 2021 Equity Plan pursuant to a form of restricted stock unit agreement (the "RSU Agreement").
 100% of the RSUs are subject solely to time-based vesting criteria.
-See Note 10 ("Share-based Compensation") to our audited consolidated financial statements included in our 2022 Form 10-K for a discussion of the valuation of our equity-based awards. - (4) With respect to Ms. Smith only, we granted stock options under our 2021 Equity Plan pursuant to a form nonqualified stock option agreement (the "Options Agreement").
+Amounts also reflect the incremental compensation expense incurred for each of our Named Executive Officers under Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718 as a result of the Performance Award Vesting Modification (as described above under "- Performance Award Vesting Modification").
+See Note 10 ("Share-based Compensation") to our audited consolidated financial statements included in our 2023 Form 10-K for a discussion of the valuation of our equity-based awards. - (4) With respect to Mr. Jardine for 2023, we granted stock options under our 2021 Equity Plan pursuant to a form nonqualified stock option agreement (the "Options Agreement").
 100% of the stock options are subject solely to time-based vesting criteria.
-See Note 10 to our audited consolidated financial statements included in our 2022 Form 10-K for a discussion of the valuation of our equity-based awards. - (5) The amounts reported in this column represent the discretionary employer matching contribution under the 401(k) Plan for each Named Executive Officer. - (6) Under applicable SEC rules, we have excluded compensation for each Mr. Jardine and Ms. Smith for 2020 and 2021, as they were not Named Executive Officers during those years.
+Amounts also reflect the incremental compensation expense incurred for each of our Named Executive Officers under FASB ASC Topic 718 as a result of the Performance Award Vesting Modification (as described above under "-Performance Award Vesting Modification").
+See Note 10 to our audited consolidated financial statements included in our 2023 Form 10-K for a discussion of the valuation of our equity-based awards.

+- (5) The amounts reported in this column represent the discretionary employer matching contribution under the 401(k) Plan for each Named Executive Officer. - (6) Under applicable SEC rules, we have excluded compensation for each Mr. Jardine and Ms. Smith for 2021, as they were not Named Executive Officers during 2021.